NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals

 \section{Introduction}

 Feynman integrals are the core objects in perturbative quantum field theory.
-They are crucial in the theoretical computations related to observations in high energy experiments including the Large Hadron Collider (LHC) \cite{Evans:2008zzb,LHCb:2008vvz,CMS:2008xjf,ATLAS:2008xda}.
-With the increasing of precision in high energy experiments, the demand for multi-loop Feynman integral computation keeps rising.
-Usually, a given scattering process' amplitude computation involves contributions of plenty of Feynman integrals.
-We need to perform reductions \cite{Passarino:1978jh,Tkachov:1981wb,Chetyrkin:1981qh,Ossola:2006us,Ossola:2007ax} on the integrals towards smaller sets of integrals which need to be computed.
+They are crucial in the theoretical computations, especially which is related to the observations of high energy experiments, such as, in Large Hadron Collider (LHC) \cite{Evans:2008zzb,LHCb:2008vvz,CMS:2008xjf,ATLAS:2008xda}.
+As the increasing of precision in high-energy experiments, the demand for multi-loop Feynman integral computations going to rise continuously.
+Typically, for a given scattering process, the computation of scattering amplitude involves numerous Feynman integrals' contribution.
+One thus performs reductions \cite{Passarino:1978jh,Tkachov:1981wb,Chetyrkin:1981qh,Ossola:2006us,Ossola:2007ax} on the integrals towards smaller sets of integrals which then have to be computed.